girirajanlab/CN_Learn/README.md

 >**CHR	START	END	CNV_TYPE	CNV_SIZE	SAMPLE_NAME**

+Note: CNV_TYPE can only consider either 'DUP' or 'DEL' as valid input values.

 **6) config.params:** Update the following parameters in the config.params file in the CN_Learn directory that was just cloned;

     a) BAM_FILE_DIR     : Replace 'TBD' with the full path of the directory with all the BAM files.